The call was illegal. The lawsuit is free. The choice is yours.

 3

-The attorney takes your case on contingency
+Attorney takes it on contingency

 4

-The collector pays if they lose — including all attorney fees
+Collector pays if they lose

 5

-Even if you lose, you owe nothing
+Even if you lose — you owe nothing

 What you can recover